Local Style Steamed Manapua

-Steam or bake your Manapua “Char Siu Bao,” a local favorite in Hawaii.
+Steam pork Manapua “Char Siu Bao,” a local favorite in Hawaii.

 Try dipping it in a little shoyu hot mustard, delicious.
 Enjoy!